-$$\mathbf{H}\mathbf{x}^f = \underline{u_x} \mathbf{\underline{u}x} \cos \underline{\alpha} \boldsymbol{\alpha} + \underline{u_y} \mathbf{\underline{u}y} \sin \underline{\alpha} \boldsymbol{\alpha}, \tag{3}$$ where u_x and u_y are the model surface velocity components interpolated at the observation point, and α denotes the angle (anti-clockwise towards the east) pointing from an antenna station to a certain location.
+$$\mathbf{H}\mathbf{x}^{J} = \mathbf{u}{x}\cos\mathbf{\alpha} + \mathbf{u}{y}\sin\mathbf{\alpha},\tag{3}$$ where u_x and u_y are the model surface velocity components interpolated at the observation point and α denotes the angle (anti-clockwise towards the east) pointing from an antenna station to a certain location.

-A 3-day assimilation cycle is applied with different time windows for each source of observation as explained in the following section.
-In each analysis (day n) the daily average field is employed as background and two different initialization approaches (Fig. 3) have been applied to restart the model after the analysis.
+A 3 d assimilation cycle is applied with different time windows for each source of observation as explained in the following section.
+In each analysis (day n), the daily average field is employed as background and two different initialization approaches (Fig. 3) have been applied to restart the model after the analysis.
 Sequential assimilation methods are affected by initialization issues, as primitive equation models are sensitive to discontinuous changes in their model fields (Oke et al., 2002).
 These discontinuities may introduce artificial waves or structures in the model that affect the quality of predictions.
 Different strategies have been proposed to address this problem (Sandery et al., 2011; Yan et al., 2014).

-The In the first approach, the simulation for day n+1 restarts directly from the results of the analysis.
-The second approach, which will be referred to as nudging consists in running again the day n applying a very strong nudging (time scale of one day) towards the temperature, salinity and SSH fields provided by the analysis.
+In the first approach, the simulation for day n + 1 restarts directly from the results of the analysis.
+The second approach, which will be referred to as nudging, consists of running again the day n applying a very strong nudging (timescale of one day) towards the temperature, salinity, and SSH fields provided by the analysis.
 Notice that the nudging is not applied to the velocity fields.
 These are adjusted by the model itself according to its dynamics.
 This procedure reduces the model corrections but guarantees updated multivariate fields closer to model equation balances, which limits instabilities.
-This set-up is very similar to the one employed by Oke et al. (2007) in the Bluelink system.
+This setup is very similar to the one employed by Oke et al. (2007) in the Bluelink system.